BDC Hamburger Icon

 1. Truncated graphs

 One of the most common manipulations used to control the narrative is to omit baselines or begin the y-axis of a graph at an arbitrary number instead of zero.
-This creates the impression that there is a significant difference between data points when the disparity is actually small.
+This creates the impression that there is a significant difference between data points when the disparity is small.

 To illustrate how a truncated graph can misrepresent the information at a cursory glance, consider the two graphs below.
 Both contain identical data, but the truncated graph appears to show a massive difference from A to E.